ANNUAL REPORT

 Chief Executive Officer’s Message

-Through support received from grants, United Way, the annual YMCA Partner of Youth Campaign, area Foundations, Businesses and Individual Community Leaders, we were able to provide over $157,000 in financial support to insure that no child, individual or family is being turned away from YMCA programs and services due to the lack of financial resources.
-In addition, the accessibility of our services and programs was enhanced through the sharing of memberships with Center Court Fitness Club, and the combined commitment of our partners, to ensure that everyone, regardless of age, income or background has the opportunity to learn, grow and thrive.
+Through support received from grants, the Ireland Foundation, Ulland Grant, the MYRA Foundation, Cranley Grant, the annual YMCA Partner of Youth Campaign, area Foundations, Businesses and Individual Community Leaders, we were able to provide the necessary financial support to insure that no child, individual or family is being turned away from YMCA programs and services due to the lack of financial resources.
+In addition, the accessibility of our services and programs continues to be enhanced through the sharing of memberships with Choice Health & Fitness, and the combined commitment of our partners, to ensure that everyone, regardless of age, income or background has the opportunity to learn, grow and thrive.

-Finally, I would like to say thank you to our 200 staff and 450 volunteers for your continued dedication and support of the YMCA and our mission to build healthy spirit, mind and body for all.
+Finally, I would like to say thank you to our 140 staff and over 150 volunteers for your continued dedication and support of the YMCA and our mission to build healthy spirit, mind and body for all.

 Sincerely,